Crippius/Games-of-Chance/README.md

 ## What's next?
-Working on making the code interactable in the main.py file Studying how pygame works to make the progam play not on the terminal
+Working on making the code interactable in the main.py file

+Studying how pygame works to play the game in an appropiate environment and not on the terminal